es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 # Getting Started Guide

-In the following we explain how to use the elastic node middleware code.
+In the following we explain how to use the elasticnode middleware code.
 Therefore, we show how to connect the hardware and how to run a minimal example as well as the needed commands for building and uploading the target.

 ## Hardware

-The following photos show the elastic node.
+The following photos show the elasticnode.
 The left yellow rectangle is the FPGA while the right yellow rectangle is the used MCU.
 The left red rectangle at the top shows the FPGA LEDs.
 The right red rectangle at the top shows the MCU LEDs.
-These MCU LEDs should blink in the blink example.
+These MCU LEDs should blink in the blink example whereby the FPGA Leds should blink by using the control manager.
 The right red rectangle shows the connection to the MCU via a programmer whereas the right red circle is the connection of the elasticnode MCU to your computer.
 ![](images/elasticNodeFrontEdit3.jpg)
 ![](images/elasticNodeBack.jpg)

-The elastic node is connected to a programmer with 6 jumper wires female to female.
+The elasticnode is connected to a programmer with 6 jumper wires female to female.
 In the following pictures this is the grey cable.
-The connected elastic node and programmer are shown in the following image.
+The connected elasticnode and programmer are shown in the following image.
 Please note which jumper wire connect to a pin at the elasticnode is connected to which pin at the programmer.
 ![elasticnode](images/elasticNode.jpg)
 ![programmer](images/programmerEdit.jpg)